 There is a direct and immediate connection between a particular event and its meaning, e.g., animal tracks in a certain area indicate that a certain animal passed through that area.
 In the desert, certain signs are immediately understood by trackers, but non-trackers are unable to decipher these signs and understand their meaning.
 Beyond this, there are phenomena that are outside our daily experiences and the limits of our imagination, i.e., the supernatural.

-The legends have it that the Arabs have three impossibilities: Ghoul, Anqāa, and al-khel al-wafī.
-The ghoul is a legendary creature/evil spirit or demon in Muslim folklore and fables.
+The legends have it that the Arabs have three impossibilities: the ghoul, the anqāa, and al-khel al-wafī.
+The ghoul is a legendary evil spirit or demon in Islamic folklore and fables.
 This creature is ugly, savage, and large.
-Its stories are told to frighten children.
-The Anqāa is a legendary bird/griffin that has a long neck and is feared by all due to its size and supernatural strength.
+Ghoul stories are told to frighten children.
+The anqāa is a legendary bird or griffin with a long neck, which is feared by all due to its size and supernatural strength.
 The khel al-wafī is a soulmate who never abandons its friend in times of distress.
 Examples (31) The city of Jerusalem needs to be saved from the ghoul of this spreading settlement.

 (Al-Quds, December 10, 1997, p.
 19, col. 6)

-The phrase “the ghoul of the spreading settlement” is a metaphor likening the settlements to predatory ghouls, who are famous in Arabic legends for eating corpses and mercilessly devouring anything that stands in their way.
-Thus, stopping the settlements and declaring war against them and the settlements is justified.
+The phrase ‘the ghoul of the spreading settlement’ is a metaphor likening the settlements to predatory ghouls, who are famous in Arabic legends for eating corpses and mercilessly devouring anything that stands in their way.
+Thus, stopping the settlements and declaring war against them is justified.
+The target domain—the phenomenon of Jewish settlement—is conceptualized through the source domain of the ghoul.

-תחום היעד – תופעת ההתנחלות מומשגת באמצעות תחום המקור: the ghoul.

 (32) I tell the Israelis: “Come make peace and move away from the spirit of war that has been going on for 40 years already.”

 (Arafat’s speech to the U.N., 13.12.1988)

-The vicious ongoing war between the Israeli government and the Palestinians is like a vicious spirit.
+The vicious ongoing war between the Israeli government and the Palestinians is like a malevolent spirit.
+The target domain—the vicious war between the Israelis and Palestinians—is conceptualized through the source domain of the malevolent spirit.

-תחום היעד – המלחמה המרושעת בין הישראלים לפלסטינים מומשגת באמצעות תחום המקור: vicious spirit.

 4.2.7 Metaphors Connected to Historical Events